-Auto balloon loans are more commonly offered by vehicle manufacturers but banks, credit unions and other financial institutions may offer them as well.
-You may also find balloon loans for home mortgages and business purposes such as commercial mortgages and equipment financing.
+Auto balloon loans are more commonly offered by vehicle manufacturers, but banks, credit unions and other financial institutions may offer them as well.
+You may also find balloon loans for home mortgages and business purposes, such as commercial mortgages and equipment financing.
 A balloon payment on a car loan shares some similarities to a lease in that there are lower monthly payments and residual value at the end of the term, but there are some key differences as well.

-In the case of a balloon loan for a car, the lender lays out a schedule of smaller monthly payments leading up to the balloon payment, also called the lump sum payment.
+In the case of a balloon loan for a car, the lender lays out a schedule of smaller monthly payments leading up to the balloon payment, also called the lump-sum payment.
 This amount is usually thousands or even tens of thousands of dollars, often around half of the car’s value.
 A car balloon loan can make sense if you’re looking for a lower monthly payment and have a plan for how you will handle the large balloon payment at the end of the loan.

 Here is an example of a balloon loan in comparison to a traditional loan.
-Jane Smith is considering a 36-month balloon loan versus a traditional 60-month auto loan for a new car she wants to buy that costs $42,950.
-In either case, Jane makes the same 10% down payment and finances the same amount, but that’s where the similarities end.
-We’ll walk through the differences in APR, finance charges and payments, below.
+Jane Smith is deciding between a 36-month balloon loan and a traditional 60-month auto loan for a new car that costs $42,950.
+In both cases, Jane makes the same 10% down payment and finances the same amount, but that’s where the similarities end.
+We’ll walk through the differences in APR, finance charges and payments below.

-Because balloon loans are generally riskier, the APR on a car balloon loan is typically slightly higher than that of a traditional car loan.
+Because balloon loans are generally riskier, the APR on a car balloon loan is typically slightly higher than on a traditional car loan.
 Therefore, finance charges will be slightly higher, too.

 This amount is set before you sign the loan contract and is determined based on the balloon factor, which is the estimated percentage of the vehicle’s value at the end of the loan term.
 For example, if a new car is worth $24,000 now and will be worth an estimated $15,000 in three years, then the balloon factor is 62.5%.